sailfishos-mirror/bind9/bin/dig/dig.rst

    This option performs [or does not perform] a search showing intermediate results.

+.. option:: +showtruncated, +noshowtruncated

+   This option toggles whether to show the truncated message before retrying the request over TCP or not.
+The default is to not show the messages.

 .. option:: +split=W

    This option splits long hex- or base64-formatted fields in resource records into